Crowned eagle: Breeding

 Crowned eagles have one of the most prolonged breeding cycles of any bird.
 It is common for raptors that live around the tropics to have a relatively elongated breeding period.
 Crowned eagle pairs breed once every two years; a single breeding cycle is approximately 500 days in duration.
 Most other eagle species complete a breeding cycle in under six months, or in about 35% of the time it takes the crowned eagle.
 While the incubation and nestling stages are about average for a tropical eagle (for example the black-breasted snake-eagle (Circaetus pectoralis), about half the weight of this species, has an incubation/nestling cycle of a similar length), it is the extraordinary post-fledging period of 9–11 months that makes the crowned eagles' breeding cycle so long.
-In harpy and Philippine eagle, although these are less extensively studied, it may take a similar or even longer amount of time for the young to attain full independence.Delacour, J., E. Mayr.
-1946.
-Birds of the Philippines.
-New York: The MacMillan Company.
-A case of crowned eagle pairs that reportedly bred every year in South Africa are unsubstantiated but may be due to an apparently high population loss rate among juvenile eagles near areas that are heavily populated by humans.Brown, L. H., Gargett, V., & Steyn, P. (1977).
-Breeding success in some African eagles related to theories about sibling aggression and its effects.
-Ostrich, 48(3–4), 65–71.
+In harpy and Philippine eagle, although these are less extensively studied, it may take a similar or even longer amount of time for the young to attain full independence.
+A case of crowned eagle pairs that reportedly bred every year in South Africa are unsubstantiated but may be due to an apparently high population loss rate among juvenile eagles near areas that are heavily populated by humans.
 Breeding can occur almost year-around throughout the range, though egg laying seems to peak roughly around the end of the African wet season or the early dry season, from July to November.
 Territories or home ranges are maintained vigorously.
 In Zimbabwe, individual home ranges can vary from 140 to 200 km2 in size.
 Near the city of Nelspruit in South Africa, home ranges averaged 30 km2 in size.
 In southern Africa, the mean distance between active nest sites can range from 2 to 19.5 km.